syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Text-Callout-Annotation.md

 {% endtabs %}

-N> You can refer to our [WPF PDF Viewer](https://www.syncfusion.com/wpf-controls/pdf-viewer) feature tour page for its groundbreaking feature representations.
-You can also explore our [WPF PDF Viewer example](https://github.com/syncfusion/wpf-demos) to know how to render and configure the pdfviewer.
+N> For its groundbreaking feature representations, you can refer to our [WPF PDF Viewer](https://www.syncfusion.com/wpf-controls/pdf-viewer)  feature tour page.
+You can also explore our [WPF PDF Viewer example](https://github.com/syncfusion/wpf-demos) to learn how to render and configure the pdfviewer.